dida-masse/public-stuff/dida-apt-250513/index.md

 **GOALS:**

+- teams were constructed around programmes.

-- each team were responsible for courses over the whole academic year (such as all courses in a programme)
+- each team were responsible for their 'own' planning; courses (and other activties) over the whole (academic) year.

 - each team consisting of people with various roles teachers, researchers, course responsible, examiners

-- each team had a shared responsibility to plan and implement the activities that had been committed to.
+- each team had a shared responsibility to plan and implement the activities that they had been committed or assigned to.

 ---

-# Staff planning - Marker game
+# Staff planning - The Marker game

-- To plan staffing resources we did this as a board "game" - _The Marker Game_.
+- To plan staffing resources we did this as a board "game" - _The Marker Game_ (TMG).

 - During one day, all staff participated in the event, and the goal was to staff all courses and determine where everyone’s working hours would be allocated.